-The quickest way to make enemies with someone from Philadelphia is to ask “which is the better cheesesteak?
-Pat’s or Geno’s?”
-We hate this question, because neither cheesesteak reigns supreme.
-And frankly, we don’t care to keep up with who has the best cheesesteak in Philadelphia anymore, because that sandwich crossed the line from local delicacy to tourist trap a long time ago.
-Besides, we have more exciting sandwiches to concentrate on, and it’s a hard list to maintain because the sandwich scene in this town gets more and more absurd every year.
+The quickest way to make enemies with someone from Philadelphia is to ask, “Which is the better cheesesteak, Pat’s or Geno’s?”
+Philadelphians hate this question, because neither cheesesteak reigns supreme.
+And frankly, we don’t care to keep up with who has the best cheesesteak in Philadelphia anymore because that sandwich crossed the line from local delicacy to tourist trap a long time ago.

-Sandwiches from Paesano’s aren’t cold deli meats thrown between two wimpy slices of white bread.
-They’re built carefully — assembled by gritty Philadelphians who treat each ingredient like it’s the star of the show.
-They spend their time sautéing broccoli rabe, caramelizing peppers and onions, roasting and grilling all of their meats, all before constructing each masterpiece on a lightly toasted roll.
+Sandwiches from Paesano’s are built carefully — you won’t find cold deli meats thrown between two wimpy slices of white bread here.
+Every sandwich is assembled by gritty Philadelphians who treat each ingredient like it’s the star of the show.
+They spend their time sautéing broccoli rabe, caramelizing peppers and onions, and roasting and grilling the meats before constructing each masterpiece on a lightly toasted roll.

-The centerpiece of the menu is a sandwich so vain that it bares the same name as the shop.
-Paesano’s “Paesano” is a beef brisket with horseradish mayo, roasted tomatoes, pepperoncino, and sharp provolone, all joined together by the runny yolk of a fried egg placed delicately on top.
+The centerpiece of the menu at Paesano’s is the namesake sandwich.
+Paesano’s “Paesano” has beef brisket with horseradish mayo, roasted tomatoes, pepperoncini, and sharp provolone, and it’s all joined together by the runny yolk of a fried egg placed delicately on top.

 Clean eaters beware: This sandwich is so messy you’ll need to excuse yourself for looking like a savage.

 Where: 148 W Girard Ave, Philadelphia, PA 19123

 2. Hot Roast Pork Sandwich from John’s Roast Pork